 Divide the finished width of the duvet cover by 3.
 Measure that distance in from both side seams along the top (open) edge of the duvet cover and mark to divide the top into thirds.

 Measure 2 1/2" down from the top edge along each side.
 From the side seams, mark a stitching line at the 2 1/2" mark parallel to the top, stopping at each 1/3rd mark (the center will be left open to insert the comforter).
 Stitch a 2 1/2" seam from the top edge to each 1/3rd mark, backstitching at each beginning and end.

 Press and Sew

-To keep the comforter in place inside the duvet cover, sew a small loop of fabric to the back side of the comforter at each corner.
-Sew a strip of fabric or ribbon to the inside seams at the corners of the duvet cover.
+To keep the comforter in place inside the duvet cover, sew a small loop of fabric to each corner of the comforter.
+Sew a strip of fabric or ribbon to the side seams at the corners of the duvet cover.
 Apply snaps to the strip so they can be threaded through the loop on the comforter and held in place inside the duvet cover.